-Work Based Learning (WBL) offers a variety of engagement opportunities in addition to internships; including case studies, corporate tours, executive interviews, reflective documentation, and school based enterprise.
+Work Based Learning (WBL) offers a variety of engagement opportunities in addition to internships; including case studies, corporate tours, executive interviews, reflective documentation, and school-based enterprise.

 The College works with students interested in gaining professional experience in their potential fields of study through internships (self-directed experiences/non-credit) and work-based learning opportunities (course based/for college credit).

-Work-Based Learning courses are credit-bearing and may be offered during fall, spring, and summer semesters.
+Work-Based Learning courses are credit-bearing and may be offered during the fall, spring, and summer semesters.
 Communicate with your faculty advisor in advance of the semester you plan to enroll to determine eligibility and course availability.